General Agreement on Tariffs and Trade: Initial round

 Preparatory sessions were held simultaneously at the UNCTE regarding the GATT.
 After several of these sessions, 23 nations signed the GATT on 30 October 1947 in Geneva, Switzerland.
 It came into force on 1 January 1948.
+From the outset, government procurement was excluded from the scope of the agreement.

 Annecy Round: 1949

 The second round took place in 1949 in Annecy, France.
 13 countries took part in the round.
 The main focus of the talks was more tariff reductions, around 5,000 in total.

 Torquay Round: 1951

-The third round occurred in Torquay, England in 1951.
+The third round occurred in Torquay, England, in 1951.
 Thirty-eight countries took part in the round.
 8,700 tariff concessions were made totalling the remaining amount of tariffs to ¾ of the tariffs which were in effect in 1948.
 The contemporaneous rejection by the U.S. of the Havana Charter signified the establishment of the GATT as a governing world body.

-Geneva Round: 1955–56
+Geneva Round: 1955–1956

 The fourth round returned to Geneva in 1955 and lasted until May 1956.
 Twenty-six countries took part in the round. $2.5 billion in tariffs were eliminated or reduced.